-An individual may obtain tax relief on contributions made to a money purchase scheme in one of two ways:
+An individual may obtain tax relief on contributions made to a money purchase scheme in one of three ways:

-- 1. a net of basic rate tax contribution is paid by the member with higher rate relief claimed through the self assessment system - 2. a net of basic rate tax contribution is paid by an employer to the scheme.
-The contribution is deducted from net pay of the employee.
-Higher rate relief is claimed through the self assessment system.
+- 1. A net of basic rate tax contribution is paid by the individual with higher or additional rate relief claimed through the self assessment system. - 2.
+A net of basic rate tax contribution is deducted from net pay of the employee.
+The contribution is then paid over by the employer to the scheme.
+Higher or additional rate relief is claimed through the self assessment system. - 3.
+A gross contribution is deducted from the employee's gross salary and paid by the employer to the scheme.
+This lowers the employee's PAYE tax bill and no further action is needed by taxpayers as the correct relief has been given through the payroll.

-In both cases the basic rate is claimed back from HMRC by the pension provider.
+In the first two ways the basic rate is claimed back from HMRC by the pension provider.

-A more effective route for an employee may be to enter a salary sacrifice arrangement with an employer.
+One effective route for an employee to consider may be to enter a salary sacrifice arrangement with an employer.
 The employer will make a gross contribution to the pension provider and the employee's gross salary is reduced.
-This will give the employer full income tax relief (by reducing PAYE) but also reducing National Insurance Contributions.
+This will give the employee full income tax relief (by reducing PAYE) but also reduces National Insurance contributions.